A Yoga Journey Through Time: Unraveling Prana | Bernie Clark

 Show Notes

-In the next episode of YogaScussion, Gina and Brendon chat with Bernie Clark about his book Prana.
+In the next episode of YogaScussion, Gina and Brendon take a journey through time and chat with Bernie Clark about his book Prana.

 Follow YogaScussion wherever you get your podcasts.
-To get access to ad-free episodes five days early and attend live show recordings, join the YogaScussion Circle!
+To get early access to ad-free episodes, attend and participate in live show recordings and more, join the YogaScussion Circle!

 > Website: yogascussion.podmasana.com